 We had planned to meet for lunch at the only reliable water source today, an underground guzzler.
 I completely misread guthooks and ended up on an old footpath that tapered off and put me smack in the middle of tall thorny bushes, which became so impassable I had to double back and crawl beneath the thickest part of the shrubs.
 My hair and pack kept snagging, and the flies were still going strong.
 Got back to trail and realized I had completely missed the nice easy dirt road leading to the guzzler, nice one jack.
 But problems didn’t end there.
 The guzzler was covered by a tin roof a few feet off the ground, and to get the water I had to lie on my stomach and scoop it out of the below-ground trough.
 The flies took full advantage of my exposed legs and I couldn’t turn around to swat them away.

-I never ran into Joe and Sara after my off trail adventure, so wasn’t sure if they were ahead or behind.
-My tuna wrap made the flies go extra crazy and I ended up eating it while wrapped up burrito style in my tent, which helped with bugs but was hot and sweaty, and I definitely angry-cried a bit out of frustration.
-After my sad lunch I didn’t bother stopping the rest of the afternoon.
+I never ran into Joe and Sara after my off-trail adventure of sadness, so wasn’t sure if they were ahead or behind.
+My tuna wrap made the flies go extra crazy and I ended up eating it while wrapped up burrito style in my tent, which helped with bugs but was hot and sweaty, and I definitely angry-cried a bit when I ate a large black fly that snuck into my mouth with the tuna wrap.
+After my depressing lunch I didn’t bother stopping the rest of the afternoon.
 Hit the mile 500 marker for one brief photo, bugs were driving me nuts and I was seriously questioning what I was doing out here.

-Late afternoon the flies thankfully let up a bit and I took a quick break at Horse Trail camp, just before the descent to Hikertown.
+Late afternoon the flies thankfully started to let up and I took a quick break at Horse Trail camp, just before the descent to Hikertown.
 Ran into Brother & Bearfoot and Mark and Tasmanian Tom.
 I was tempted to stop for the day but Hikertown was only a few miles ahead, and there was apparently a 6pm shuttle to the nearby convenience store I wanted to catch.
-The hills going down to the valley floor were quite beautiful and I did end up doing a little bit of running on the downhill, not smart but sometimes I just can’t help it.
+The hills going down to the valley floor were quite beautiful and I did end up doing a little bit of running on the downhill while trying to also look at all the scenery.
+Not smart but sometimes I just can’t help it, running is just what you need to do when the slant starts pointing down.
 Trail took a wide arc through some hilly desert and I ended up doing 3-4 miles extra than I figured would get me to the road.
 I was tired and hungry and just wanted to get to food, but it was pretty fun finally getting to a hill above the last flat walk to the highway.
 I could see Mark way in the distance heading for the road.
-Really typical Western movie-style desert with tumbleweeds and all.
+Really typical Western movie-style desert here with tumbleweeds and all.
 Was a little apprehensive about getting to Hikertown alone, I had heard some not-so-stellar reviews, especially from women.
 Made it there just in time for the 6pm shuttle to convenience store for a quesadilla.